shibd/pulsar-io-sqs/docs/sqs-sink.md

   {"accessKey":"Your access key","secretKey":"Your secret key"}
   ```

 - Set `awsCredentialPluginName` to `org.apache.pulsar.io.aws.AwsDefaultProviderChainPlugin` to use the default AWS provider chain.
-With this option, you don’t need to configure `awsCredentialPluginParam`.
+With this option, you don't need to configure `awsCredentialPluginParam`.
 For more information, see [AWS documentation](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html#credentials-default).

-- Set `awsCredentialPluginName`to `org.apache.pulsar.io.aws.STSAssumeRoleProviderPlugin` to use the [default AWS provider chain](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html#credentials-default), and you need to configure `roleArn` and `roleSessionNmae` in `awsCredentialPluginParam`.
-For more information, see [AWS documentation](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html)
+- Set `awsCredentialPluginName` to `org.apache.pulsar.io.aws.STSAssumeRoleProviderPlugin` to use the [default AWS provider chain](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html#credentials-default), and you need to configure `roleArn` and `roleSessionNmae` in `awsCredentialPluginParam`.
+For more information, see [AWS documentation](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html).

   ```json
   {"roleArn": "arn...", "roleSessionName": "name"}